samtecspg/conveyor/docs/index.md

 #### System Components
  - Elasticsearch - This is the data store.
 It holds the definitions of the sources, the channels, and logs interactions with the Conveyor API.
 It is also the primary store for data being imported through Channels.
  - Kibana - Kibana stands alone as an amazing tool for managing Elasticsearch.
 As a fully open source offering, it packs some amazing data visualizations and query tools.
 Add on its premium features and it becomes a powerful analytical tool for alerts, anomaly detection, and advanced user management.
- - Conveyor Plugin - The plugin is the primary interface with the Conveyor API.
+ - Conveyor Plugin - The plugin is the primary interface with the Conveyor Node.
 Within it, you can easily create, delete, and edit the channels you have built to bring data into Elasticsearch.
- - Conveyor API - The API is an orchestration engine.
+ - Conveyor Node - This node is an API, which acts as an orchestration engine.
 It knows how to combine user provided parameters with developer created Sources to build Node-RED flows.
+It also proxies data connections into Node-RED.
  - Node-RED - This is the foundation on which Conveyor is built.
 Node-RED is an amazing tool for rapid development prototyping, IoT connectivity, and many other tasks.
 Its visual builder is often easier to understand for non-developers but can be frustrating for anyone not working with it frequently.
-Conveyor leverages its Robust API for scripting the management of flows, which are the foundation of how Node-RED works.
+Conveyor leverages its Robust API for scripting the management of flows, which are the foundation of how Node-RED works. *Though drawn seperately, Node-RED runs inside the Conveyor Node.*
  - Datasources - These you provide.
 Do you have a CSV file that you would like to quickly upload into Elastisearch?
 Or do you need some SQL Server data monitored by Elastics Watcher or Machine Learning tools?
 With Conveyor getting your data sources connected to Elasticsearch your data has never been easier to play around with.

 ### Basic Workflow